mozilla/fxa/features/FxA-16-devices-view/README.md

   (it could be  in the "need to re-authenticate" state after password reset).

 * Whether it is the device currently viewing the devices view.

+#### Device naming and editing

+When I connect a new device to my account and it is running a sufficiently new version of Firefox, the device may allow me to customize its human-readable name and register that value with Firefox Accounts.
+The devices view will show that custom name.

+When I connect a new device to my account and it is running an older version of Firefox without support for the FxA device registration API, it will appear in the devices view with a generic auto-generated name based on its browser and platform details.
+This name may not match the device name that it uses to identify itself in the "synced tabs" view, but still gives me a reasonable chance of identifying it.

+Thus, for older devices,
+the device name presented in the devices view may not match the name presented in the browser's native UI for features such as "synced tabs".
+This is an acceptable tradeoff while we wait for device registration support to propagate to all clients.

+I cannot edit the names of my devices through the web view in the initial version of this feature.

 #### Disconnecting devices